rachelslaybaugh/NE24/project.md

 Due 2015/05/01

 The final project for this class is to submit a pull request to an open source coding project.
+The project should be in some way related to computational science.
-The project can be in any language that you want, but it should be hosted on GitHub or BitBucket.
+The project can be in any language that you want.
+It can be hosted on GitHub or BitBucket (which is easy), or anywhere that you can contribute and provide documentation about your contribution.
 The pull request needs to tangibly contribute to the project in some way.
 This can be any of: